williamdxz/Documentation/en/Video/video_rotation_apple.md

 - The video capturer captures the video and outputs the video information, that is, the relative position of the video and the status bar.
 - The video player renders the received video and rotates the video according to the rotation information.

-To avoid issues such as video scaling and scropping caused by video rotation, the Agora SDK provides a `orientationMode` parameter in the `setVideoEncoderConfiguration` method.
+To avoid issues such as video scaling and cropping caused by video rotation, the Agora SDK provides a `orientationMode` parameter in the `setVideoEncoderConfiguration` method.
 You can use this parameter to set the video orientation mode according to your scenario to get the video you want.

 ## Implementation